vasylenko/devdosvid.blog/content/posts/2021/image-compression-with-tinypng-from-macos-contextual-menu/index.md

 date: "2021-02-14T00:00:00Z"
 title: Using TinyPNG Image Compression From MacOS Finder Contextual Menu
 description: How to add TinyPNG image compression to your macOS Finder contextual menu
+summary: How to add TinyPNG image compression to your macOS Finder contextual menu
 images:
   - cover-image.png
 cover: